ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 `apt-get`.

-We have done what we can to optimise the build for the Raspberry Pi 2 and one can comfortably use applications such as LibreOffice, which in fact is a joy to use :-) But the microSDHC I/O throughput is a bottleneck so **we recommend that you use a Class 6 or Class 10 microSDHC** card.
+We have done what we can to optimise the build for the Raspberry Pi 2 and Raspberry Pi 3, you can comfortably use applications such as LibreOffice, which in fact is a joy to use :-) But the microSDHC I/O throughput is a bottleneck so **we recommend that you use a Class 6 or Class 10 microSDHC** card.
 If you build the image yourself we recommend you use the `f2fs` filesystem.

+**The images support the integrated Wifi on the Raspberry Pi 3, but support for the integrated Raspberry Pi 3 Bluetooth is incomplete.
+We hope to have that sorted soon.**

 You'll need a microSD card which is 4GB or greater to fit the image.
 The file system can be resized to occupy the unallocated space of the